Olivia Falconeri: 2013—present

 In 2014, Olivia breaks up with Sonny when she finds out about his one-night-stand with Ava, and Olivia starts spending time with Ned Ashton for whom she develops feelings for.
 At the time, Ned is dating Alexis Davis and sees Olivia only as a good friend.
 On New Year's Eve sad on seeing Ned with Alexis, Olivia has a drunken one-night-stand with Julian Jerome who is also sad of seeing Alexis with Ned.
 On Valentine's Day 2015, Olivia finds out that she is pregnant with Julian's child.
 Ned breaks up with Alexis who returns to Julian, and starts a relationship with Olivia claiming the paternity of the unborn child.
 On May 8, 2015, Olivia gives birth to a premature baby boy, just after the Nurses Ball with the assistance of Patrick, Sam and Ned.

+Reception

+In 2024, Charlie Mason from Soaps She Knows included Olivia in his list of the best mothers in American soap operas, writing that "Not only did Dante Falconeri's sensible mom keep him safely away from his made-man father for decades, she shielded son Leo with Julian Jerome from his dad's criminal activities as best she could, too."